 The percentage of FHA loans that closed were reported by mortgage software company Ellie Mae.
 Each month, they release a report of all loans that went through their software and compile an Origination Report.

 Purchase loans closed at a particularly high pace.
-Ellie Mae reported that 74.6 percent of purchase loans closed, up four percent from April.
-In May of 2015, only 63.1% of FHA purchase loans closed.
+Ellie Mae reported that 78.8 percent of purchase loans closed, up more than six percent from December 2018.
+For contrast, in May of 2015, only 63.1% of FHA purchase loans closed.

 The Federal Housing Association (FHA) has recently been loosening their requirements for loans.
 This has made it easier for lenders to close FHA loans for borrowers, and it has made it easier for borrowers to get mortgages.

-This has greatly affected FHA purchase loans which were four percent more likely to close than they were in the month of April.
+This has greatly affected FHA purchase loans which were six percent more likely to close than they were in December 2018.